This page

 Mar Vista Vet

-has more information about this.
+crash.
 Therefore, it is important to detect and treat dehydration

 as quickly as possible.